 Device agnosticism allows for the passive transfer of personal health data from the device to the program.4 Patients will spend less time inputting data into their Digital Health app because the app will automatically collect data from the devices and apps they already use.
 Allowing patients to integrate devices they already have allows patients to more easily integrate the Digital Health app into their daily routine, by cutting down on the amount of time spent inputting data.
 This is important, as data shows those who passively collect data via connected apps and devices stay engaged nearly four times longer than those who enter data manually.1

 How is Welldoc working to make it easier for patients and care teams?

 Welldoc uses a holistic approach to chronic disease care.
 BlueStar analyzes six critical dimensions – activity, diet, psycho-social, labs, symptoms, and medications – for diabetes management.
-Welldoc’s device agnosticism allows BlueStar to more easily collect data related to these six dimensions, providing a more complete picture for both the user and provider.
+Welldoc’s device agnosticism allows BlueStar to more easily collect data related to these six dimensions.
+Now both patient and provider can see a more complete picture of their health.

 How are Welldoc’s partnerships supporting this initiative?